Ishaan933/blank-app/README.md

 ## Notes

-- Ensure that the dataset files (`.parquet`) are up-to-date and aligned with the trained model.
+- Ensure the dataset files (`.parquet`) are up-to-date and aligned with the trained model.
 - The `Time of Day` filtering is critical for accurate predictions and historical data retrieval.
-- For dynamic calculations like the total number of days, you can modify the code to fetch these values based on the date range.

 ---